 Deposits approved on the basis of OFQ tests conducted on either processed (crushed, screened, washed, etc.) or "pit-run" production samples remain approved if there are no significant changes in production or deposit characteristics or no other reasons to doubt the quality of the material.
 Significant changes in production include, but are not limited to: how ledge is quarried, equipment changes or modifications to include crushers, screens and wash plants, and changes in the production sequence.
+In addition, it should not be considered a "significant change" if a crusher is replaced with a nearly identical crusher of the type of crushing mechanism that would have minimal to no effect in quality.
+The local District Materials Engineer with consultation of the Chief Geologist will determine if a change in quality is expected due to the replacement.
 Significant changes in deposit characteristics include, but are not limited to: color change, bed thickness change, shale seam thickness change, and mineral changes.
 KDOT quarry and project inspection personnel, the contractor, and the aggregate producer shall be alert for any of these significant changes in production or deposit characteristics and any other events or conditions that may lead them to doubt the quality of the material.
 When changes or events occur, they should immediately notify the other involved parties and arrange for submission of new OFQ samples that reflect such changes.
 After the change, until the new OFQ results are determined, separate all material that could be affected by the change.